rsksmart/rns-manager-react/README.md

 yarn test:watch -u
 ```

-## Develop

-- `master` points to last productive build
+### Branching model

+- `main` has latest release.
+Merge into `main` will deploy to S3.
+Do merge commits.
-- `develop` points to last approved pull request
+- `develop` has latest approved PR.
+Do squash & merge.

-- Other branches are feature branches, based on develop
+PRs:
+- Use branches pointing to latest commit in `develop`
+- Need to pass `ci` and LGTM
+- Will deploy to Github Pages

 ## Build